 Our time and attendance tracking software allows medical facilities to create complex attendance rules.
 Track and manage shift differentials, on-call pay, call-back pay, and more.

 APS has partnered with Prime Care Technologies to assist healthcare organizations required to submit CMS PBJ reporting.
-APS provides payroll data to Prime Care Tech, which is then combined with facility data to produce a complete PBJ reporting file.
+APS provides payroll data to Prime Care Tech, which is combined with facility data to produce a complete PBJ reporting file.
 This file is then submitted to the CMS to satisfy the payroll based journal reporting requirements.